techtraits/graphsom/README.md

         * All metric types: `gauge`, `counter`, `meter`, `histogram` and `history`
         * All VM metrics: `memory`,`statistics`, `process_info`,
           `system_info` and `port_info`
+        * Support for custom handlers for folsom metric types
     * A simple callback-based Graphsom Metrics API is available for custom user-defined metrics